mirzawaqasahmed/f5-big-iq-lab/docs/class02/module5/lab1.rst

 Before being able to deploy an instance in ``Azure``, you'll have to **subscribe** to this license agreement

-Go here to **subscribe** to right F5 instance we will use in this lab:
+Go here to **subscribe** to the right F5 instance we will use in this lab:

-`F5 BIG-IP Virtual Edition - BEST - BYOL <https://portal.azure.com/#blade/Microsoft_Azure_Marketplace/GalleryFeaturedMenuItemBlade/selectedMenuItemId/home/searchQuery/f5-bigip/resetMenuId/>`_
+`F5 BIG-IP VE – ALL (BYOL, 1 Boot Location) <https://portal.azure.com/#blade/Microsoft_Azure_Marketplace/GalleryFeaturedMenuItemBlade/selectedMenuItemId/home/searchQuery/f5-bigip/resetMenuId/>`_

 Once you've subscribed, you should see something like this: